Japan passes historic law to allow beloved Emperor to abdicate

 Conservatives maintain a change of this ilk could lead to the advent of female succession, unthinkable to some of Japan's traditionalists.

-However, in a big concession to the Democratic Party (DP), Abe did allow the additional resolution to be attached to the abdication bill, paving the way for the creation of female-led branches of the family that could potentially take on a share of the royal duties. (bring up, more details)
+However, in a big concession to the Democratic Party (DP), Prime Minister Abe did allow the additional resolution to be attached to the abdication bill, paving the way for the creation of female-led branches of the family that could potentially take on a share of the royal duties.

 Succession crisis